-The Light-O-Rama Show Editor can be used to build shows with several different sections.
+The Light-O-Rama Control Panel's Create Shows section can be used to build shows with several different sections.
 Among these is the Background Section.
 All sequences in the Background Section will play simultaneously, looping back to their starts when they reach their ends, throughout the entire course of the show.